Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Though you might be ready to kick your dog out, they likely love the current arrangement.
-They won’t be happy about a new routine, meaning you need a gentle, considerate approach that changes their thinking.
-We’ll show you how you can ditch co-sleeping and get a good night’s rest with these tips and steps to get your dog to stop sleeping in your bed.
+Although you might be ready to stop your dog from coming into your bed, they likely love the current arrangement.
+To be fair, it’s all your fault for letting them in the bed in the first place.
+They won’t be happy about a new routine, meaning you need a gentle, considerate approach to changing their sleeping place.
+You can ditch co-sleeping and get a good night’s rest with these tips to get your dog to stop sleeping in your bed.

 dogster paw divider